ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 parallel "tar xf {}" ::: *.tar
 ```

 Here we load the `parallel` and then run it effeciently and in parallel on all the tar files.
 The other option is to run it in a `for` loop, which will take considerable amount of time as it untars one file at a time.
 After this step, you will have gzipped fastq files.

 We will also need the genome file and associated GTF/GFF file for this wiki.
 Since the data is for Soybean, we will donwload them directly from the [Phytozome website](https://phytozome.jgi.doe.gov/pz/portal.html#!bulk?org=Org_Gmax "Glycine max") (needs logging in and selecting the files).
 Specifically, you will need;
 ```
 Gmax_275_Wm82.a2.v1.gene.gff3.gz
 Gmax_275_v2.0.fa.gz
 ```
+jvggggg

 ![](/assets/RNAseq_2.png)
 **Figure 2:** Files needed for the RNAseq tutoial, genome assembly (unmasked) from the "assembly" directory and gff3 from the "annotation" directory

 ```
 # decompress files
 gunzip Gmax_275_Wm82.a2.v1.gene.gff3.gz
 gunzip Gmax_275_v2.0.fa.gz
 ```